tchayen/webgl-triangulation/README.md

 ```

 ## Docs
 For documentation, refer to rich JS Doc comments in the code.
-Feel free to open an issue if some description is not clear _(it was documented on-the-go and some problems might have seem too obvious for the one writing it during that time)._
+Feel free to open an issue if some description is not clear _(it was documented on-the-go and decisions about what to document and what not could be wrong)._

 ## Modules